Alachisoft/NCache-Solutions/eShopOnContainers/README.md

 ## Running the Application

-Being an extension of the original eShopOnContainers application, running the application with NCache features enabled is identical to the execution of the original application, the details of which can be found [here](https://github.com/dotnet-architecture/eShopOnContainers/wiki).
+Being an extension of the original eShopOnContainers application, running the application with NCache features enabled is identical to the execution of the original application, the details of which can be found [at GitHub](https://github.com/dotnet-architecture/eShopOnContainers/wiki).

 In addition to the steps given in the previous section, the following checks must be done to use NCache: